 Spencer has an MBA from The Wharton School of the University of Pennsylvania and a B.S. in Economics and Management Statistics from the University of Maryland.

-Albert Shuldiner earned a Bachelor's Degree in international studies from The Johns Hopkins University and a Juris Doctor Degree from the University of Pennsylvania Law School.
+Albert Shuldiner earned a B.A. in international studies from The Johns Hopkins University and a J.D. from the University of Pennsylvania Law School.

-Prior to joining iBiquity, Steve launched Baldacci Communications, an international investment and consulting firm specializing in technology.
-The company established organizations for several international firms in the United States as well as US firms abroad during the period of 2003 through 2006.
-Prior to founding Baldacci Communications, Steve served as President and Chief Marketing Officer of The Washington Redskins, from 1999 to 2003.
-Before joining the Redskins, Baldacci was Chief Marketing Officer of Snyder Communications, where he played integral roles in the diverse domestic and global development of the company from its early origins in 1992, through a successful IPO [NYSE: SNC], and ultimately the sale of the company to Havas [NASDAQ; HVS] in 1999.
+Steve is also Founder of Team O.Positive, a benevolent organization conducting medical missions on behalf of needy children worldwide, for example saving the eyesight of thousands of children via on-site surgical intervention and care.
+Prior to joining iBiquity, Steve founded BC Worldwide, an international investment and consulting firm.
+The Company established operations for international firms in the United States as well as US firms abroad during the period of 2003 through 2006.
+Earlier, Steve served as President and Chief Marketing Officer of The Washington Redskins, from 1999 to 2003.
+From 1992 through 1999, Baldacci was Chief Marketing Officer of Snyder Communications, where he played integral roles in the diverse domestic and global development of the Company from its early origins through a successful IPO [NYSE: SNC], and ultimately the sale of the company to Havas [NASDAQ; HVS] in 1999.

-Steve earned a Bachelor of Arts Degree in Political Science and English Literature from Hartwick College in 1983 and began his career in magazine publishing including the launch of several publications.
+Steve earned Bachelor of Arts Degrees in Political Science and English Literature, from Hartwick College, and began his career in publishing, launching several magazines.

 As Chief Scientist, Dr. Brian Kroeger is responsible for the continued development and optimization of the In-Band On-Channel (IBOC) HD Radio system under development by iBiquity Digital Corp.
 He has been the primary inventor of this technology, which formed the basis of intellectual property for USA Digital Radio, and later iBiquity Digital Corp.
 He continues to refine the system design while adding new features, and provides day-to-day technical guidance and support.